Cherreads

 I didn't expect that change to come so suddenly.

-"Kai, you know you're a genius," Vincent said one afternoon, walking beside me in the crowded hallway of our university.
+"Kai, you know you're a genius," Vincent said one afternoon, his voice slick with the false camaraderie he reserved for people he wanted something from.
+He fell into step beside me in the crowded university hallway, his expensive cologne an assault on my senses.
 "Why don't you let me join you in prep?
 A study partner maybe?"

-I didn't even spare him a glance.
+I didn't even spare him a glance, my eyes fixed on the cracked linoleum floor.
 "I don't have time to babysit," I replied coldly.
 "So don't waste yours.
 Just f*** off."

-I smirked.
+I smirked, a humorless twist of my lips.
 "I don't have any.
 I don't need any."

-As he walked away in frustration, he pulled out a small slip of paper and tossed it toward me.
+As he walked away in a huff of frustration, he pulled out a small, crumpled slip of paper from his pocket and tossed it toward me.
 "In case you change your mind, take this."

 Classes were over.
 My schedule was empty.
 And my soul felt heavier than ever.

-I wandered aimlessly through the college garden, trying to escape the monotony of my routine, when I noticed something… strange.
+I wandered aimlessly through the college garden, a manicured space of vibrant flowers and sculpted hedges that felt alien to my monochrome existence.
+I was trying to escape the crushing monotony of my routine when I noticed it… something strange.

 A golden light.

-It shimmered softly in the air, pulsing like a heartbeat, right in front of me.
-Suspended mid-air, glowing with impossible warmth, like sunlight captured and given form.
+It shimmered softly in the air, pulsing like a gentle heartbeat, suspended right in front of me.
+It was a perfect sphere of impossible warmth, like sunlight captured, condensed, and given form.
+It didn't cast a glare; it simply was light, pure and absolute.

-I'd read enough manga and web novels to recognize the trope.
-A mysterious light, a sudden pull, a teleportation into another world.
+I'd read enough manga and web novels, devoured enough stories of other worlds to escape my own, to recognize the trope.
+A mysterious light.
+A sudden pull.
+A grand teleportation into a world of magic and adventure.
 Was this really happening?
+To me?

-"Maybe this is God's way of apologizing," I muttered bitterly.
+"Maybe this is God's way of apologizing," I muttered, a bitter laugh escaping my lips.
 "Took Him long enough."

-So without hesitation, I reached out and touched the light.
+So, without another moment of hesitation, I reached out and touched the light.

 But when I opened my eyes again, I wasn't dead.